 Name # Length Field Description SOC Code 25 2 Provide the 2-digit SOC codes (the first 2 digits) for all employees reported in the annual instructor file.
-(Not required until October 2013) SOC Detail 27 4 Provide the 4-digit SOC codes (the last 4 digits)for all employees reported in the annual instructor file.
-(Not required until October 2013)
+SOC Detail 27 4 Provide the 4-digit SOC codes (the last 4 digits)for all employees reported in the annual instructor file.
+Instructor Name (name) 32 30 Enter the instructor's last name (comma space), first name (space), middle initial (period space) and then enter suffix, if applicable.
+Example: Smith, Mary G.

-Name # Length Field Description Instructor Name (name) 32 30 Enter the instructor's last name (comma space), first name (space), middle initial (period space) and then enter suffix, if applicable.
-Example: Smith, Mary G. Contract Term (full_part_time) 62 1 Enter the contract term for this instructor's employment at your institution during the previous fiscal year.
-1= 9/10 month (instructor may or may not have taught during summer terms) 2 = 11/12 month 3 = One semester (instructor may or may not have taught during summer)see note below 4 = Summer term(s) only Note: If instructor is paid on a term basis, use code 3.
+Name # Length Field Description Contract Term (full_part_time) 62 1 Enter the contract term for this instructor's employment at your institution during the previous fiscal year.
+1 = 9/10 month (instructor may or may not have taught during summer terms) 2 = 11/12 month 3 = One semester (instructor may or may not have taught during summer)see note below 4 = Summer term(s) only Note: If instructor is paid on a term basis, use code 3.
+Full-time employees that occasionally teach should be identified by either 1 or 2, not as 3 or 4, since they are considered as full-time employees.
+Please ensure that the position title code field is marked appropriately (use code 33 for staff or administrators).
 Total Annual Salary (total_compensation) 63 7 Enter the total salary paid to this instructor from all institutional funds in the last fiscal year (summer II, fall, spring, and summer I).
 Do NOT make any salary conversions.
 If the salary reported in this field is 0000000, you must enter 1 in field 70.
 Example: 0050000 = \$50,000 Note: 1.
 Report total salary paid from institutional funds, regardless of its source, including salary for classes taught on an overload basis.
 Do not include fringe benefits in this field; benefits should be reported in field 89.
 2. Institutional funds are defined as state and federal appropriations and local funds (e.g., tuition and fees, grants, gifts, sales and other miscellaneous local income) accounted for by the institution.
 3. Do NOT include any compensation paid directly to the instructor from another institution, state or federal agency (e.g., ROTC), business/industry, hospital or volunteer time.
-Where the total compensation is paid partially from institutional funds and partially from separately appropriated agencies (e.g., UA-Agricultural Experiment Station, UA-Archeological Survey, or Criminal Justice Institute), include only the Institution's portion of the compensation (i.e., do NOT include that portion of the compensation from noninstitutional entities).
+Where the total compensation is paid partially from institutional funds and partially from separately appropriated agencies (e.g., UA-Agricultural Experiment Station, UA-Archeological Survey, or Criminal Justice Institute), include only the Institution's portion of the compensation from non- institutional entities).
 4. While Summer I faculty salary expenditures may overlap fiscal years, the salaries for Summer I should be reported totally within the fiscal year in which the program is predominately conducted (according to NACUBO guidelines).
 Source of Salary (source_of_comp) 70 1 Enter the source of the Total Annual Salary reported in field 63.
 0 = Institutional funds (see Note below) 1 = Non-institutional funds or donated services Note: Institutional funds are defined as state and federal appropriations and local funds (e.g., tuition and fees, grants, gifts, sales and other miscellaneous local income) accounted for by the institution.